bhowden/exoplanet-worker/README.md

-Certainly!
-Here's a sample `README.md` for your project:

----

 # Exoplanet Worker

 `exoplanet-worker` is a Spring Boot application designed to efficiently process and update information on exoplanets.
 The application retrieves all exoplanets from a Redis database and processes them in chunks.
 Each chunk is asynchronously updated by fetching the latest data from a separate service through an SSH connection.
 The updated data is then persisted back to Redis.